abailoni/introduction-to-UM-course/content/en/homepage/why-course.md

 {.center}

 ---
-_In the course you'll learn techniques to systematically optimize your existing contemplative practices (if you have any) and strengthen your focus so you can be more present in your life, your work, and with the people close to you._
+The goal of this course is to provide you with practical tools to find new ways to practice mindfulness during your day, not just once, and systematically optimize your existing contemplative practices, if you have any.
 {.center}

 ---